NovaCord-at/NovaCord-py/docs/pages/getting_started.rst

 You should already have a basic understanding of **Discord.py** or **Pycord**.

 1. Create a new bot in the `Discord Developer Portal <https://discord.com/developers/applications/>`_
-2. Create a bot object using :doc:`ezcord.Bot </ezcord/bot>`
+2. Create a bot object using :doc:`novacordpy.Bot </novacordpy/bot>`

 .. hint::
-    If you are using Pycord with Prefix commands, use ``ezcord.PrefixBot`` instead.
+    If you are using Pycord with Prefix commands, use ``novacordpy.PrefixBot`` instead.

 Example
 --------------
-A quick example of how EzCord works.
+A quick example of how NovaCord-Py works.
 You can find more examples :doc:`here </examples/examples>`.

 .. literalinclude:: ../../examples/pycord.py
    :language: python